denisidoro/navi/README.md

 **navi** allows you to browse through cheatsheets (that you may write yourself or download from maintainers) and execute commands.
 Suggested values for arguments are dinamically displayed in a list.

 #### Pros
+- it will spare you from knowing CLIs by heart
+- it will spare you from copy-pasting output from intermediate commands
 - it will make you type less
-- it will spare you from knowing CLIs by heart
 - it will teach you new one-liners

 It uses [fzf](https://github.com/junegunn/fzf), [skim](https://github.com/lotabout/skim), or [Alfred](https://www.alfredapp.com/) under the hood and it can be either used as a command or as a shell widget (*à la* Ctrl-R).